This blog may contain affiliate links. Read our disclosure policy for more info.

 To be honest, in New Zealand finding public toilets was easy.
 It felt as if every park, tourist attraction, and shop had one available for use.
 That being said, they weren’t always the cleanest and I’m sure not all countries have as many toilets so easily accessible.

 The only issue I had with finding a bathroom was finding one to use overnight.
 When we parked the van for the night to camp, often there wasn’t a toilet around.
 This was super inconvenient and meant driving to a public toilet just before bed and then again immediately after waking up.
 Sometimes we did find camp spots near public toilets but it wasn’t always the case.

 *Tip: If you are living in a van in Australia or New Zealand, download the app called “Campermate”.
 This app will show public toilet and sower locations including aquatic centers and paid campsites!

-In fact, we would only fill a 25L rubbish bin about every 10 days and use around 50 liters of water a week – aside for a shower every 3 or so days.
-On top of that, all our electricity came from our cars second battery and we would only fill our van with gas every two weeks.
+In fact, we would only fill a 25L rubbish bin about every 10 days and use around 50 liters of water a week – aside from a shower every 3 or so days.
+On top of that, all our electricity came from our car’s second battery and we would only fill our van with gas every two weeks.

 Our energy consumption was extremely low and that was something we were always really proud about and one of the big reasons we loved living in our van!

 Other Important Things to Consider before Living in a Van

 Living in a van is different than living in a tiny home though because no matter how hard you try, a van is not a house.
 It is always in a public space and you can’t comfortably stand up, move around, watch TV, or just dance around the kitchen in your underwear!